Skip to content

 There are many more reasons why you should consider going natural when it comes to wine...

-- Wine made by people (like Michael pictured below), not large corporations.
+Wine made by people (like Michael pictured below), not large corporations.
+Farmers, not factories.

-- Quality. all natural wines are handmade. grapes are handpicked in most cases.
+All natural wines are handmade.
+Grapes are handpicked in most cases.

 NATURAL, ORGANIC, BIODYNAMIC...
 WHAT'S THE DIFFERENCE?

-1. Viticulture: Biodynamic farming is a holistic, ecological, and ethical approach to farming, originally developed by Rudolf Steiner.
+Biodynamics is at its core an energy management system.
+An holistic, ecological, and ethical approach to farming, originally developed by Rudolf Steiner.
 It includes organic practices but goes further by incorporating a spiritual and cosmic dimension.
 Biodynamic farmers use specific compost preparations and follow a planting calendar that considers astrological influences.

 - Certification: Organic and biodynamic wines often carry certification from recognized bodies, ensuring adherence to specific standards.
 Natural wines, on the other hand, may not be certified and rely more on the winemaker’s philosophy and practices.